dcaohuu18/cs345_project2/README.md

         sessions.

         You can use the "Top" tag to get generic top stories.

+    Saved Articles
+        This page stores your saved articles in the order in which you saved them.
+It operates essentially the same as the home page, but it will only update when the user adds or removes an article.

     Dark Theme:
         Use the check box to toggle dark theme.
 This setting is saved between